Sigma-Skidder-Team/aegis-remap/README.md

 There's no "bypasses" in a KillAura, it's simply just getting the right settings (CPS, Range, movement correction, etc.).
 KillAura implementations are generic by design: if you **don't make it generic** and have many options, you probably won't be able to bypass as many ACs as you could!
+(update, turns out their SuperKnockBack is also natived, even events are.)

 ### Lying about their price